 Schoenfeld Symphonic Hall

-The Alice and Eleonore Schoenfeld Symphonic Hall is named for longtime Thornton faculty members Alice and Eleonore Schoenfeld.
-Alice Schoenfeld, a professor at Thornton for more than half a century, committed $3 million for the project.
+The Alice and Eleonore Schoenfeld Symphonic Hall is named for longtime USC Thornton faculty members Alice and Eleonore Schoenfeld.
+Alice Schoenfeld, a professor at the Thornton School for more than half a century, committed $3 million for the project.
 Named in October 2012, the 3,700-square-foot space is the first dedicated orchestra rehearsal hall in USC Thornton’s long history.
+Show on Map >

-Tommy’s Place, located in the Ronald Tutor Campus Center, features concerts, comedy shows, and other campus events.
-Regularly hosting concerts by Thornton Popular Music program, the capacity varies from 150 to 318 depending on the setup of the venue.
+Tommy’s Place, located in the Ronald Tutor Campus Center, features concerts, comedy shows and other campus events.
+Regularly hosting concerts by the USC Thornton Popular Music Program, the venue has a capacity varying from 150 to 318, depending on the setup.
 Tommy’s Place is owned and operated by Trojan Event Services.

 Finding a venue